thiblahute/meson-website/Comparisons.md

 Slow.
 Requires you to pass your configuration settings on every invocation.
 That is, if you do `scons OPT1 OPT2` and then just `scons`, it will reconfigure everything without settings `OPT1` and `OPT2`.
 Every other build system remembers build options from the previous invocation.

+## Bazel

+# Pros

+Proven to scale to very large projects.

+## Cons

+Implemented in Java.
+Poor Windows support.
+Heavily focused on Google's way of doing things (which may be a good or a bad thing).
+Contributing code requires [signing a CLA](https://bazel.build/contributing.html).

 ## Meson ##

 ### Pros ###